 Each spring, choosing hanging flowers is one of the first things I do.
 It seems like I wait all winter for the warmer weather to arrive.
 In zone 4, our last frost date is generally right around Memorial Day.
 So, each spring, on Memorial Day weekend, I visit our local farmer’s market to buy hanging flowers for the front of our house.
 We have five windows across the front of our house, and I love the way the house looks when there are flowers hanging from each window.
 Last year, I spent quite a bit of money on hanging flowers that didn’t end up looking that great by the end of the summer because I didn’t keep these things in mind when choosing them.
-Product was provided for this post.

 Choosing Hanging Flowers

 If you’re like me, you may have been choosing hanging flowers based on color or the style of the planter.
 Don’t do that.
 There’s a lot more to consider when choosing hanging flowers than what your favorite flower or favorite color is.

 - Sunlight – If you’re like me, your house has one-half that gets full sun and one-half that gets mostly shade.
 What that means is that you may need to pick different flowers for different windows.
 While Verbena likes full sun, Begonias do not.

 - Compact or Hanging – Do you have something below the hanging flowers like shrubs or bushes, or would you like the hanging flowers to trail over the side of the pot or basket?
 Wave Petunias will trail over the side of the basket as they grow, but Begonias will not.
 Decide before you buy.

 - Type of Pot – Different types and colors of pots will require more or less watering.
 Be certain that whatever type of pot you choose it has holes in the bottom for water to drain in the case of a downpour.
 Plastic is the cheapest choice, but not the best for the environment unless you plan on reusing them year after year.
 Hanging baskets are often a more environmentally friendly option but may dry out faster.